AndrewC101/PokemonTrueRed/README.md

 - Significant content available after Elite Four, such as 17 optional bosses, max DVs on all Pokemon obtained and more
 - Player can sprint at bike speed by holding B, animation speed doubles
 - Player can warp home almost anytime by pressing down, select and B together
-- Different wild Pokemon available in every area, in addition to the important vanilla encounters
+- Different wild Pokemon available in every area, in addition to the important vanilla encounter
+- Pokemon sprites are a mixture of Blue, Green and Yellow version sprites, based on which I felt looked the best
 - All in-game trades are different
 - Boss enemies have better trained Pokemon with higher stats (stat exp / EVs)
 - Items can not be used in boss battles, by a player or opponent